-Tuesday, June 22, 2021 – Continuing its drive to deliver interactive knowledge-sharing sessions centered around the most prevalent enterprise technology trends, Systems Limited partnered with Microsoft to host another insightful webinar.
-Titled “Optimizing Omnichannel Fulfillment with Distributed Order Management (DOM),” the live session focused on explaining how the Distributed Order Management (DOM) system in Microsoft Dynamics 365 Commerce can help retailers improve and optimize order fulfillment.
+Tuesday, June 22, 2021 – Continuing its drive to deliver interactive knowledge-sharing sessions centred around the most prevalent enterprise technology trends, Systems Limited partnered with Microsoft to host another insightful webinar.
+Titled “Optimizing Omnichannel Fulfillment with Distributed Order Management (DOM),” the live session focused on explaining how the Distributed Order Management (DOM) system in Microsoft Dynamics 365 Commerce can help retailers improve and optimize order fulfilment.

 Hosted and moderated by Sadaf Aziz from Systems Limited’s Digital Marketing team, the panel of experts included Mudasar Ansari, Practice Lead ERP, and Ahsan Tufail, Senior Managing Consultant from Systems Limited.
 Joining in from Microsoft was their Business Application Lead Zeeshan Pirzada.
 The webinar was attended by representatives of Pakistan’s major apparel and footwear retail brands.

-Mudassar further described the challenges faced by physical retailers in order fulfillment, inventory management, and payment collection that have come forth because of this growth.
+Mudassar further described the challenges faced by physical retailers in order fulfilment, inventory management, and payment collection that have come forth because of this growth.
 He stressed the

 need for retailers to overcome these challenges by adopting technology that enables a holistic view of their inventories which are seamlessly syncing with their stores.
 Distributed Order Management (DOM), he said, has become the norm in enabling omnichannel fulfilment in retail.
 Discussing its many benefits, Mudassar pointed out that DOM provides a platform for effective supply chain orchestration, increased speed & flexibility, and minimize costs by leveraging the brick-and-mortar retailer networks.